CTU–UGent bilateral Joint Doctoral Programme in High-Temperature Plasma Physics and Thermonuclear Fusion

 Application

 Application occurs by submitting a number of documents by email.
-The next deadline is April 30, 2024.
+The next deadline will be in December 2024.

 Start your application here